 One thing you can do is to go for a session with a meditation coach to help master the technique.
 But that requires a lot of time and effort which a lot of us can’t invest in.
 Headspace helped here by providing bite-sized chunks of guided meditation which helps daily.

-When you start off the app, there’s a 10 day trial period where the initial sessions help in guiding you through the simple techniques of meditation.
+When you start off the app, there’s a 10-day trial period where the initial sessions help in guiding you through the simple techniques of meditation.
 Once you’ve completed the basics, you can take a 1-minute mini session or an Everyday Headspace session which you can set from 3 to 20 minutes depending on how much time you have free.
 They also have packs for various themes which range from sleep, health, anxiety, happiness and more which you can take up.

 This app’s subscription is currently around ₹890 per year or ₹120 monthly, you can try out their service for 10 days and then pay monthly or annually.
 I for one have found this very useful.
 More on their website, Android and iOS apps.

 These are my go-to apps to get my daily de-stress and relaxation sessions.
 What do you use?
-If you have a favourite app which works for you, please share by leaving a comment below.
+If you have a favourite app that works for you, please share by leaving a comment below.

 Cover Image Credit: Photo by Dingzeyu Li on Unsplash